JLBrigham/see-more-dogs/README.md

 I decided instead to just fetch 10 results from the API at a time, that was I was not going to be retrieving data unnecessarily.
 I decided that as 10 results were rendered when the user opened the page, it was sensible that 10 more results got loaded on each click.

 I created an ApiConnection class to avoid using a global variable to store the results fetched from the API.
-A new instance of this class is then created in teh interface.js file to control what the user sees.
+A new instance of this class is then created in the interface.js file to control what the user sees.

 ## Reflections